By: Vanessa Craddock, Federal Benefits Specialist

 - Records showing your correct Date of Birth

-- Retirement Service Computation Date (RSCD not leave SCD)
+- Retirement Service Computation Date (RSCD does not leave SCD)

-- Validity of employment that counts for Federal service
+- The validity of employment that counts for Federal service

 - SF 50s showing beginning and ending dates of all periods of Federal service